LlucPuigCodina/expected-shortfall-unconditional-test-acerbi-szekely/README.md

-## Testing
+## Examples

 We run the test under two different scenarios.
-In the first one portfolio returns are generated from a T-student distribution with degrees of freedom equal to $\nu$ = 2 but returns are assumed to follow a standard normal.
+In the first one portfolio returns are generated from a T-student distribution with degrees of freedom equal to ν = 5 but returns are assumed to follow a standard normal.
 We can observe that the Value at Risk and Expected Shortfall estimates at 95% are rejected.